medienlampe/medienlampe.github.io/_posts/2019-2-28-Defeating-Heros-The-Hydra-Principle.md

 ---
 layout: post
 title: Defeating Heros - The Hydra Principle
+description: The Hydra Principle - How to defeat heros in software development, ensuring a great bus factor and the spread knowledge.
 ---

 > A monster is in town and brought mayhem upon this cursed land!